microsoft/ccf-app-samples/banking-app/README.md

 ## Interact with the sandbox manually

-You can always run the sandbox yourself
+You can always run the sandbox yourself: -

 ```bash
 cd banking-app
 # The dev container would have installed your npm packages for you